Muhtasim-Rasheed/crust-engine/docs/run.md

     ```

 Replace the path with the path to your project's `project.toml` file.
 This will start the Crust engine and run your project.
-If you don't mention the path to the `project.toml` file, Crust will look for it in the current directory.
+If you don't mention the path to the `project.toml` file, Crust will open a file picker dialog for you.